 In the years I sort of developed a weird attitude that makes me put a large amount of time into thinking and decomposing problems in different ways.
 People think I’m strange because of that.
 I think they’re strange because they don’t.

 When I observe things, often I tend to do it from many different points of views; everything I see develops many facets inside me, each having an influence on the approximative, incomplete and flawed interpretations I try to build.
 Pre-existant ideas, prejudice, cognitive biases, illusions, instincts and common knowledge are constant enemies on the infinite escalation for a cleaner way of decomposing and understanding the environment around me.

 Basically every milestone is eventually a failure that needs to be fixed with another milestone.

-Often I don’t follow the pack, but I search my own route, which may not be the best or the most stimulating, but at least I don’t do many common mistakes people fall into.
-Of course I invent my own mistakes.
+Often I don’t follow the pack, but I search my own route, which may not be the best or the most stimulating, but at least I avoid many common mistakes people do, while inventing my own of course.
 A lonely wolf won’t hunt big preys, but will see a lot of new things for sure.